-Laser Engraving is the process of passing a laser partway through a material, to burn or engrave a pattern into its surface.
+Laser Engraving is the process of passing a laser partway through a material to burn or engrave a pattern into its surface.
 This is a useful tool for producing text, images, or graphic patterns on your parts.
-Engraving is often paired with a laser cut afterwards, to produce an object that is cut and engraved precisely.
-To see how to do this, check out our <engrave and cut> tutorial.
-This will just cover the process for running an engrave.
+Engraving is often paired with a cut to produce an object that is cut and engraved precisely.
+To see how to do this, check out our laser cut tutorial.
+This tutorial will only cover the process for running an engrave.

 Step 0: Should I use Laser Engraving?

 Laser Engraving is mostly useful for adding text and graphics to a laser cut, not for precise machining of your part.
 Take a look at a few considerations below before going down the engraving path.

 - This process will likely burn your material (if you are using plywood, this results in a dark, charred surface). if you want to just remove material without burning it, take a look at our CNC router.

 - Laser Engraving doesn’t work well for very thin (<1/16″) materials; they will often burn all the way through.

 - Some materials can be both cut and engraved, but others can only be engraved.
 See our list for more details.

 - Engraving will not produce a perfectly uniform cut thickness.
 For hardwood and plywood, the cut depth will vary with the wood grain.

 Choose the file that you want to raster engrave.
 The following files are compatible for engraving: